bio-tools/pub2tools/docs/usage.rst

+.. _usage_manual:

 ############
 Usage manual
 ############

-After Pub2Tools is `installed <https://github.com/bio-tools/pub2tools/blob/master/INSTALL.md>`_, it can be executed on the command line by running the ``java`` command (from a Java Runtime Environment (JRE) capable of running at least version 8 of Java), while giving the compiled Pub2Tools .jar file as argument.
+After Pub2Tools is `installed <https://github.com/bio-tools/pub2tools/blob/master/INSTALL.md>`_, it can be executed on the command line by running the ``java`` command (from a Java Runtime Environment (JRE) capable of running at least version 11 of Java), while giving the compiled Pub2Tools .jar file as argument.
 For example, executing Pub2Tools with the argument ``-h`` or ``--help`` outputs a list of all possible parameters and commands:

 .. code-block:: bash

-  $ java -jar path/to/pub2tools-<version>.jar --help
+  $ java -jar path/to/pub2tools-cli-<version>.jar --help

 Running Pub2Tools consists of running it multiple times with different `Setup commands`_ that copy or fetch files required as prerequisites for the Steps_ commands, which, after being all run, will generate the end results.
 Commands of Pub2Tools begin with one dash (``-``) and parameters_ giving required arguments to or influencing the commands begin with two dashes (``--``).
 All commands must be followed by the :ref:`output directory <output_directory>` path where all files of a Pub2Tools run will end up.